 Should you feed houseplants?

-With the exception of a few varieties, houseplants don’t need plant food to survive.
-That said, giving them a little liquid fertiliser from time to time during the growing season can give your plants a boost.
+With the exception of a few varieties, houseplants can survive without plant food.
+That said, giving them a little liquid fertiliser from time to time during the growing season will take them to the next level, giving your plants a boost.

 Type of growth